 Do we have to move to Japan?

 Not unless you want to!
-Attendance at our London pitch event on 6-8 August is mandatory, and other meetings will be held in London or on Skype depending on your preference.
+Attendance at our Tokyo event in November is mandatory, and other meetings will be held in London or on Skype depending on your preference.
 If you successfully win a project, our team can help with the logistics of deploying it in Japan to minimise disruption to your team.

 Does it cost anything to participate?